 Outdoor AR mode is a location based mode which overlays a 3D model of the proposed development at the site of the application allowing the user to visualise the proposed development at 1:1 scale from any angle.

 A 3D digital model is required for all development applications which are 4 storeys or higher within Merri-bek City Council.
-3D models are used by Council officers to assess the impacts and opportunities of new developments using our Virtual Merri-bek 3D tools listed above.
+3D models are used by Council to assess the impacts and opportunities of new developments using our Virtual Merri-bek 3D tools listed above.
 3D models may also be made available to view by the public and stakeholders as part of the advertisement process.

 The LOD (level of detail) requirement for 3D models depends on the stage of the application: